Mahmoud-Samy-Creator/Elzero-Web-School/README.md

 ### 🕵️‍♂️ P4) Write a program takes a number from the user, then prints the ascii character of it in the standered output stream

 ### 🕵️‍♂️ P5) Write a program takes a number from the user, then it prints the number is even or odd in the standered output stream

+### 🕵️‍♂️ P6) Write a program takes 3 numbers from user, then prints the greatest one in the standered output stream